*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Garlic, like chives, is great at repelling a lot of insects like cabbage looper, ants, cabbage maggot, fruit borers and spider mites.
 Oddly enough though cabbages do not like to be planted with this herb.
 Plant garlic around tomatoes, cucumbers, lettuce, celery and roses.

 If you are growing cabbages and want a herb that repels cabbage fly and cabbage looper, try peppermint or spearmint.
 Also very useful around any other brassicas such as broccoli and cauliflower.
-When planting any type of mint however, be aware it can be very invasive so its best kept in pots and placed around your vegetables.
+When planting any type of mint, be aware it can be very invasive so its best kept in pots and placed around your vegetables.
 You can also use cuttings of mint as a mulch around your vegetable plants.
-Mint is also very useful for attracting bees to your garden to help pollinate fruit producing vegetables such as tomatoes, eggplant and peppers.
+Additionally, mint is useful for attracting bees to your garden.
+This will help to pollinate fruit-producing vegetables such as tomatoes, eggplant and peppers.

-Rosemary also deters cabbage flies as well as repelling many bean parasites so this is definitely the herb to grow amongst your bean plants.
+Rosemary also deters cabbage flies.
+Plus, it repels many bean parasites so this is definitely the herb to grow amongst your bean plants.
 Also beneficial to cabbage, cauliflower, broccoli and carrots.
 A great herb to use in the kitchen as well, it compliments any lamb dish beautifully.

-Borage is a good all round herb to grow as it will repel many garden pests that are just waiting to prey on your valuable vegetable crops.
+Borage is a good all-round herb to grow as it will repel many garden pests that are just waiting to prey on your valuable vegetable crops.
 Plant it amongst your strawberries, cucumbers, tomatoes and cabbage.
 It also helps to attract predatory insects as well as honey bees.
-In the kitchen you can the leaves in salads and the flowers in soups and stews.
+In the kitchen, you can use the leaves in salads and the flowers in soups and stews.

-This is obviously only a small selection of herbs which can be used as companion plants but there are enough here to get you started on the path of using companion planting to keep your vegetable garden healthy and pest free.
+This is obviously only a small selection of herbs that you can use as companion plants.
+However, there are enough here to start on the path of using companion planting to keep your vegetable garden healthy and pest free.